“Summer Harp Jam 2019” starts July 22nd, 2019!

 Q: How does it work with different playing levels all in one course?

-A: All my online programs are multi-level and for both lever and pedal harp and it works because I always start by teaching the underlying concept of what we’re doing.
-For each thing I show you, I’ll always include a distilled/fundamental/simple version of it and ways to embellish and expand it.
+A: All my online programs are multi-level and for both lever and pedal harp and it works because I always start by teaching the underlying concept of what we’re doing – because that’s how I play.
+When you know the ‘concept’ then you’ll ‘get’ how it’s at the heart of every one of the alterations I show you.
+For each jam sequences I show you, I’ll always include a distilled/fundamental/simple version of it and ways to embellish and expand it as far as you want.

 Q: What software do I need for the course?